Młoda Ekstraklasa: Competition format

-The competition was held for players aged 21 and under, although each team was permitted to include three players exceeding the age limit (for the 2007–08 season: players born on or after 1 January 1986).
-Typically, matches were scheduled one day after the senior teams of the respective clubs had played, but the venues were reversed.
-The team accumulating the highest number of points by the season's conclusion was crowned the Młoda Ekstraklasa Champion.
+It was contested by players 21 years of age and under, however, each side was allowed three players over the age limit (for the 2007–08 season: players born January 1, 1986, and after).
+In general, the matches took place a day after the two clubs' first teams have faced off, however the venues were switched.
+The team with the most points at the end of the season received the title of Młoda Ekstraklasa Champion.

 History

-Bogdan Basałaj conceived the idea of establishing a tournament in Poland for this age group while serving as the president of Wisła Kraków's board.
-He drew inspiration from Adam Nawałka, who returned to the club after completing a coaching internship at AS Roma and shared insights about the Italian Campionato Nazionale Primavera (a tournament for young players directly supporting Serie A).
+Bogdan Basałaj came up with the idea of creating a tournament in Poland for this age group, when he was still the President of the Wisła Kraków's board.
+He was inspired by Adam Nawałka, who returned to the club from his coaching internship at AS Roma and told his boss about the Italian Campionato Nazionale Primavera (the tournament for young players, directly supporting Serie A).

-The inaugural match took place on 28 July 2007 at Silesian Stadium in Chorzów, where Ruch Chorzów suffered a 1–2 defeat to visiting Dyskobolia Grodzisk. Łukasz Janoszka of Ruch Chorzów scored the first goal in the competition's history.
-On 18 May 2008, Wisła Kraków secured the first championship title with a 1–0 home victory against runners-up Korona Kielce.
-Marcin Wodecki of Górnik Zabrze emerged as the top scorer with 17 goals, narrowly surpassing Ruch Chorzów's Artur Sobiech, who scored 16 goals.
+In the first ever game, played on July 28, 2007, at the Stadion Śląski in Chorzów, Ruch Chorzów fell to visiting Dyskobolia Grodzisk (1–2).
+Ruch's Łukasz Janoszka scored the first ever goal.
+On May 18, 2008, Wisła Kraków clinched the first title, with a 1–0 win at home against runners-up Korona Kielce.
+Marcin Wodecki of Górnik Zabrze was the top goalscorer with 17 goals, closely followed by Ruch Chorzów's Artur Sobiech with 16 goals.

-On 20 March 2013, during a meeting of the Ekstraklasa SA management board, it was decided to discontinue the Młoda Ekstraklasa (with the 2012–13 season being the last) and establish the Central Junior League in its place.
+On March 20, 2013, at the meeting of the management board of Ekstraklasa SA, a decision was made to stop playing the games of the Młoda Ekstraklasa (2012–13 season was to be the last one) and to create the Central Junior League.